-$$FPR = \frac{FP}{TN + FP} = 1 - Specificity \tag{3}$$
+$$FPR = \frac{FP}{TN + FP} = 1 - Specificity$$ (3)

-Besides applying the evaluation method mentioned above, a statistical method, ttest is implemented for validation of the results obtained.
+Besides applying the evaluation method mentioned above, a statistical method, t-test is implemented for validation of the results obtained.
 A t-test is any statistical hypothesis test in which the test statistic follows a Student's t distribution, if the null hypothesis is supported.
-In the research, t-test is applied on two samples of result which represents different local protein structures and protein structure obtained from the dataset without any pre-processing step being applied.
-The output is recorded and tabulated in Table 1.
+In the research, t-test is applied on two samples of result which represents different local protein structures.

-3 Results and Discussions
+3. Results and Discussions

 Initially, to understand the importance of optimizing local protein structure, the prediction is conducted using machine learning algorithm SVM without any feature representations.
 The native RS126 dataset is used as the dataset to fit into SVM for training and testing followed by evaluation.
-The native RS126 is the original sequence
+The native RS126 is the original sequence and protein structure obtained from the dataset without any pre-processing step being applied.
+The output is recorded and tabulated in Table 1.